COVID-19: Another 13 Nigerian returnees from Canada, Germany, France arrive Seme Border – The Sun Nigeria

 A Port Health Services (PHS) official in Seme, who pleaded anonymity, told NAN that the Nigerian returnees, comprising eight males and five females, had been screened by health officials.

-‘This will be forwarded to officials of Lagos State Ministry of Health and NCDC who will be having random checks on them periodically.
+“This will be forwarded to officials of Lagos State Ministry of Health and NCDC who will be having random checks on them peeiodically.

 NAN recalls that that 53 Nigerian returnees from Ghana and Benin Republic arrived Seme Border on Saturday, May 16.

-With the latest returnees, the number of Nigerians from foreign and neighbouring countries that arrived through the Seme border is now 166.
+With the latest returnees, the number of Nigerians from foreign and neighboring countries that arrived through Seme border is now 166.
+(NAN)

 Leave a Reply